The best pH meter to test soil conditions

 View on Walmart

 When nothing but the best will do for your growing ambitions, this pH meter from the veteran analytical instrument supplier Hanna Instruments is your best option.
 It delivers accurate EC readings within a range of 0.00 to 4.00 mS/cm, TDS readings from 0 to 1999 ppm, and full scale pH measurements.
 Its crisp LCD screen is a standout feature.
 Paired with six buttons plus calibration dials, the large display and controls are easy to read and offer a seamless user experience.
-Do examine the probe before setting this pH meter up at home though – many customers report defects.

 Pros